Branch strategy

 • Bug fixes for the shipped 1.0.x app — open the PR against v1.0.

-• KMP work — open the PR against multiplatform for now.
-After the cutover described below, KMP PRs will target main.
+• KMP work — open the PR against main for now.

 What CI runs where